How do I know when to renew car insurance?

 What if I decide not to renew my car insurance policy?

 If you choose not to renew your policy at the end of its term, inform your insurer before the renewal date.
-If you’re using an automatic payment plan, be sure to contact your insurer and cancel before the first payment of the renewal term is automatically paid.
-If you don’t, you can still cancel your renewal policy at any time, however, depending on your state or insurance company, you may be charged a cancellation fee or additional costs if you cancel your policy mid-term.
+If you've set up an automatic payment plan, be sure to contact your insurer and cancel before the first payment of the renewal term is automatically paid.
+If you don't, you can still cancel your renewal policy at any time, however, depending on your state or insurance company, you may be charged a cancellation fee or additional costs if you cancel your policy mid-term.

 Check with your insurer to see if you're required to submit a written letter of cancellation or if you can cancel online or over the phone.

-If you failed to renew your policy before it expired, you may still be able to renew it based on how long you’ve been uninsured (though, depending on your insurer, there may be a lapse in coverage between the date your policy failed to renew and the date it was reinstated).
-Even if you can’t renew your old policy, you can usually purchase a new policy without delay.
+If you failed to renew your policy before it expired, you may still be able to renew it based on how long you've been uninsured (though, depending on your insurer, there may be a lapse in coverage between the date your policy failed to renew and the date it was reinstated).
+Even if you can't renew your old policy, you can usually purchase a new car insurance policy without delay.

 What if I don't renew my policy and drive without insurance?